-We often get asked about honeycomb…can you eat honeycomb? what’s it like and how can we use it?
-The good news is..yes!
-It is totally safe (and some say very healthy) to eat honeycomb as the honey (as for all raw honey) in the honeycomb is a natural antibiotic.
+We often get asked about honeycomb… can you eat honeycomb?
+What is it like and how can we use it?
+The good news is… yes! – it is totally safe to eat honeycomb.
+Some say it’s very healthy to eat honeycomb as the honey in the comb, as with all bee honeys, is a natural antibiotic.
+This article will show you delicious ways to enjoy honeycomb for eating.

-In fact, honeycomb with honey is becoming increasingly popular with professional and amateur chefs alike, with so many options to use comb honey in cooking!
-Honeycomb may also contain (in small amounts) some bee pollen, propolis, and royal jelly; these additional bee products are said to have potential health benefits of their own (1) and is rich in carbohydrates and antioxidants.
+Honeycomb with honey is becoming increasingly popular with professional and amateur chefs, with so many options to use comb honey in cooking.
+Honeycomb may also contain (in small amounts) some bee pollen, propolis, and royal jelly; these additional bee products are said to have potential health benefits of their own and are rich in carbohydrates and antioxidants.

 Raw honeycomb is made by honey bees to store honey, pollen, and house their larva.
 It is made when raw honey is captured within the waxy hexagon-shaped honeycomb cells.